jido/Arcadam/README.md

 [end region]:
 ----
-Inside a delimited code block, the tagged
+Inside a delimited code block, the named
   // ---- begin::coderegion ----
 region is defined using begin:: and end:: between code block markers at the end of a code line.